New York State Superintendent of the Year Award

 Communication – strength in both personal and organizational communication.

 Professionalism – constant improvement of administrative knowledge and skills, while providing professional development opportunities and motivation to others on the education team.

 Community Involvement – active participation in local community activities and an understanding of regional, national and international issues.

-AASA's program is open to all public school superintendents in the United States and overseas and is cosponsored by First Student, VALIC, and AASA.
+AASA's program is open to all public school superintendents in the United States and overseas and is cosponsored by First Student, AIG, and AASA.
 New York's program is only open to active New York State Superintendents.
 You can review the past list of New York State Superintendents of the Year here.